skellat/static-mdbook/SECURITY.md

 ## Supported Versions

-This is the scaffolding to a Jekyll site so there is no set single version.
+This is the scaffolding to an mdbook site so there is no set single version.
 There is only continuous integration.

 ## Reporting a Vulnerability